 School boards are unique in the way they operate and the boundaries within which they achieve their role.
-No two school boards function identically so it is important to understand how our board interprets its role.
+No two school boards function identically so it is important to understand the role of our Board.

-In addition to the governance matters required of it and clearly detailed by the Department of Education, the East Fremantle Primary School Board has agreed a remit that reflects the uniqueness of our school and its current position.
+In addition to the governance matters required of it, which are clearly detailed by the Department of Education, the East Fremantle Primary School Board has agreed a remit that reflects the uniqueness of our school and its current position.

-Recognising that our school is expertly managed, well-resourced and provides a beautiful, caring and supportive environment in which students can learn and grow, the Board sees its key remit as assisting in and ensuring that the school continues to deliver its mandate in this way, transparently and effectively.
+Our school is expertly managed, well-resourced and provides a beautiful, caring and supportive environment in which students can learn and grow.
+The Board sees its key remit as assisting in and ensuring that the school continues to deliver its mandate in this way, transparently and effectively.

-To do this requires a respect for the effective way the school is managed and an understanding that the board’s activities are driven and bound by the objectives/needs of the school as determined by the Principal and executive team.
+To do this requires a respect for the effective way the school is managed, and an understanding that the board’s activities are driven and bound by the objectives and needs of the school, as determined by the principal and executive team.
 Acknowledging this as the basis for is role, the board carries out its remit by:

-- actively holding the school to account to the Business Plan and agreed objectives
+- actively holding the school to account to the Business Plan, priorities and agreed objectives

-- assisting the Principal and staff as required/requested with special projects
+- assisting the principal and staff as required with special projects

 Led by our school, with the support of our community, we go forward.